Eric-Gurt/StarDefenders3D/README.md

 - Team vs Team - your team against enemy team;
 - As One - multiple teams that contain only 2 players.

-All game modes are endless, have timer and 2 weapons:
-- Rifle - shoots team-colored lasers on primary fire, shotgun pellets on alternate fire;
-- Rocket Launcher - shoots rockets on primary fire, sniper shots on alternate fire.

-Weapons have different stats such as knockback, self-knockback, damage, speed, count and spread which are, to be honest, are very easy to change.
+All game modes are endless, players have few default weapons that have different stats such as knockback, self-knockback, damage, speed, count and spread which are, to be honest, are very easy to change.
 Would not wonder if somebody will start playing with them.

 Anyway this game was built in ~6 days using Star Defender assets from my long-ago-never-released game which you probably already heard about by now (if you're happened to check <a href='https://www.plazmaburst2.com'>Plazma Burst 2</a> website from time to time).